Budget Resources and Information

 Finally, the Town of Trophy Club has been elected by its citizens to have an Economic Development Corporation (EDC 4B).
 The EDC 4B is funded through a small percentage of sales tax and is a component unit within the Town’s budget because it has its own board.
 Its beneficiary can be an entity outside the Town, such as a developer.

-PROPOSED FY 23 BUDGET DETAIL
+APPROVED FY 23 BUDGET DETAIL

-Here you will find the Proposed FY 23 Budget Detail document.
+Here you will find the Approved FY 23 Budget Detail document.
 Learn what's proposed in the Town budget, how they the budget is funded, and how tax dollars are spent.
 Explore all of the Town programs and services for the coming year here.

 Frequently Asked Questions